1988 Presidential Election

 “I think Bush’s greatest strength was his character, his honesty,” Raney says.
 “I think we could use a little more of that in today’s political world.”

-By 1988, 70 percent of the registered voters in Brazos County were Republicans.
-In sweeping to victory in that year’s presidential race against Massachusetts Democrat Michael Dukakis–whose running mate was the same Lloyd Bentsen who had defeated Bush for the Texas Senate seat in 1972–Bush carried 65 percent of the local vote.
+By the 1988 presidential campaign, 70 percent of the registered voters in Brazos County were Republicans.
+In defeating Massachusetts Democrat Michael Dukakis—whose running mate was the same Lloyd Bentsen who had defeated Bush in the ’72 U.S. Senate race—Bush carried 65 percent of the local vote.

-Eventually serving five terms as College Station mayor, Ringer and his wife, Jean, today live in the city’s newest retirement community, the Langford, located next to Christ United Methodist Church on the Earl Rudder Freeway.
+Ringer eventually served five terms as College Station mayor.
+Today he and his wife, Jean, live in the city’s newest retirement community, The Langford, located next to Christ United Methodist Church on the Earl Rudder Freeway.

 “I told Jean this would be a good way to get started in a teaching career.
 The plan was to stay five years.
 Thirty years later, we’re still here and thankful that we stayed.”